testdeck/testdeck/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report to help us improve the software
-title: "[BUG] - "
+title: "[BUG] "
 labels: bug
 assignees: ''